 Recording of both sides of on-air video QSOs to an attached PC

 Skip and I recently produced a short video to demonstrate how Fast Scan Digital ATV works and to show the quality that these systems are capable of producing.
-Our project is still a work in progress and I expect that we will continue to learn as we perform more tests and continue development of our systems.
-I plan to post additional articles here to share the details of our designs and learning from our on-air testing as we proceed.
+Our project is still a work in progress and I expect that we will continue to learn as we perform more tests and continue the development of our systems.
+I plan to post additional articles here to share the details of our designs and learnings from our on-air testing as we proceed.